 The docking lights should only be used during slow speed docking maneuvers.
 The lights are activated by a switch on the accessory switch panel and have a 10 amp circuit breaker.
-Bulb access is through the lens cover outside the boat.
-Replacement bulbs:
+The docking lights use LED bulbs which cannot be replaced.